eadsjr/pgdoc/README.md

 A library that allows document storage, retrieval and deletion with a function call.

-Document selection via JSON object subsets.
-This can be on any part of the data, including an explicit id.
+Document selection via JSON object subset of the top level of a document.
+This allows selection via group tags, IDs and shared simple values, but not select elements of complex sub-object hierarchies.

-Incomplete error handling system, that will reduce but not eliminate the need for try-catch blocks everywhere.
+Incomplete error handling system, that will reduce but not yet eliminate the need for try-catch blocks everywhere.

 An install script that configures PostgreSQL for pgdoc.